AlexanderPolzhofer/AlexanderPolzhofer/README.md

 - 👋 Hi, I’m Alexander Polzhofer
 - 👀 I’m interested in WEB Development with react.
-I'm also curious about Web3 Technologies.
+I'm also curious about Web3.
 - 🌱 I’m currently learning react, typescript, sass and git.
 - 💞️ I’m looking to collaborate on exciting projects.
 - 📫 You can reach me via github.